Rick Pitino wins 1st Big East Coach of the Year award and RJ Luis Jr. is Player of the Year

 Voting is done by Big East head coaches, who aren’t allowed to pick their own players.
 Pitino, Luis and McNeeley were feted with similar conference awards Tuesday by The Associated Press.

 In his second season at the school, Pitino guided sixth-ranked St. John’s (27-4, 18-2) to its first outright Big East regular-season title in 40 years after the team was picked fifth in the preseason coaches’ poll.
 A winner of national championships at Kentucky and Louisville, the 72-year-old Hall of Famer became the first coach to lead five programs to regular-season conference crowns.
-He is the winningest active Division I basketball coach with 881 victories.
+His 881 victories make him the winningest active Division I basketball coach.

 Pitino claimed three national coach of the year awards in 1987 with Providence, but Georgetown’s John Thompson garnered the Big East prize that season.